KindaSpoony/Codex18/README.md

 1. **Detection and Import** – Automatically identifies new reports in `data/reports_incoming`.
 2. **Parsing and Metadata Extraction** – Converts reports to structured data, extracting YAML metadata.
-3. **Secure Timestamping** – Attaches a UTC timestamp to each record.
+3. **Secure Timestamping** – Attaches a UTC timestamp to each record using the ISO 8601 format `YYYY-MM-DDTHH:MM:SSZ`.
 4. **Content Hashing** – Generates a SHA-256 fingerprint for integrity verification.
 5. **Structured JSON Output** – Writes processed data into JSON files stored at `data/analysis_output`.
 6. **Archival** – Moves original report files to `data/chronicle/archive`, preserving historical data.